zyqin19/zyqin19.github.io/_pages/about.md

 2015.09-2019.06: B.E. in Shandong University, advised by [Assoc.
 Prof. Zhenping Yi](https://faculty.sdu.edu.cn/yizhenping/zh_CN/index.htm).

 ## Recent News:
-2026/01: One paper about Graph Faieness is accepted to ICASSP 2026.
-Congratulations to Shuhan Liu.

 2026/01: One paper about Graph Faieness is accepted to INFORM SOFTWARE TECH.
 Congratulations to Shuhan Liu.

 2026/01: Honored to have my doctoral dissertation recognized as a Shandong Provincial Outstanding Doctoral Dissertation.